varnish/libvmod-tinykvm/docs/program.md

 ## Live-updating

 It's possible to send a program directly to a Varnish instance, where it will be reloaded and keep any previous state.
 A so-called live update.
-In order to do this, you will need a live update end-point in your VCL:
+In order to do this, you will need two things:

+1. A live update end-point in your VCL.
+2. Set the 'key' field in the JSON configuration of the program.

 ```
 	if (bereq.url == "/update") {